homelith/usb-libvirt-hotplug/README.md

 If you want to match a specific USB port, you will probably want to use the `DEVPATH` attribute.
 To match a specific device instead, use the `ID_VENDOR_ID` and `ID_MODEL_ID` attributes.

+Since this script trigger `virsh attach-device` both on udev add and udev bind event, be sure to add ACTION attributes to udev rules.
+If you have trouble with ACTION=="add" trigger while usb device is not completely initialized, use ACTION=="bind" trigger instead.

 *Note*:
 It may be tempting to use `ATTR{busnum}` and `ATTR{devpath}` to match the USB bus and port number.
 However, those attributes are only available when the device is added, and not when the device is removed.